The unbelievable survival of the USS Franklin

 But the 106 officers and 604 men who were left followed the Navy's famous admonition: Don't Give Up the Ship.
 Numerous acts of individual heroism by many individuals, including Lieutenant Commander Joseph T. O'Callahan, ChC (SJ) USNR, the ship's chaplain, and Lieutenant (junior grade) Donald A. Gary, got the ship back to New York, where she was repaired and remained in reserve until 1964.

-You can see a newsreel about this gallant carrier's epic tale of survival below.
+You can see more about this gallant carrier's epic tale of survival below.